appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 ---

 The AppVeyor team works hard to provide first class support for a growing number of GitLab and Bitbucket customers.
 The most important part of this work is enabling proper Pull/Merge requests builds.
 Pull request support for Bitbucket was [implemented recently](/blog/2018/08/22/bitbucket-pull-requests/).
-Now we are happy to provide you with GitLab Merge request builds support as well.
+Now we are happy to provide you with GitLab Merge request builds support as well!

-### Importance of Pull/Merge request builds
+## The importance of Pull/Merge request builds

-Consider the folowing example:
+Consider the following example:

-`master`, base (target) branch:
+In `master`, base (target) branch:

 ```csharp
 class Customer